compositephp/db/README.md

 # What is Composite DB

-Composite DB is PHP ORM, DataMapper which allows you to represent your SQL database in OOP style using full power of PHP 8.1+ class syntax.
-It also gives you CRUD and automatic caching out of the box.
-You can start to work with SQL tables from php code in a minutes!
+Composite DB is modern and light PHP ORM, DataMapper which allows you to represent your SQL tables schme in OOP style using full power of PHP 8.1+ class syntax.
+It also gives you CRUD, query builder and automatic caching out of the box, so you can start to work with your database from php code in a minutes!

 ## Features